-U.S. to lift steel, aluminum duties on Canada and Mexico
+Trump Removes Steel, Aluminum Tariffs on Canada and Mexico

 U.S. steelmakers and aluminum producers rebounded off Friday’s lows on optimism that the measures will prevent excess supply from flooding their domestic markets.

-A S&P gauge of 13 steelmakers pared losses to 2.9% at 12:18 p.m. in New York.
+A S&P gauge of 13 steelmakers pared losses to 2.4% in New York.
 The index was down as much as 3.3% earlier.
-Alcoa Corp., the largest U.S. aluminum producer, was down 1.8%, after sliding as much as 2.4% earlier.
-Canadian producer Stelco Holdings Inc. rallied as much as 5%, erasing a loss of 1.5% earlier.
+Alcoa Corp., the largest U.S. aluminum producer, declined 1.9%, after sliding as much as 2.5%.
+Canadian producer Stelco Holdings Inc. climbed more than 11%.

-U.S. Trade Representative Robert Lighthizer has briefed lawmakers on Capitol Hill that an announcement of a deal was close, the person said.

-Canadian Foreign Minster Chrystia Freeland’s office and Mexican Foreign Minister Marcelo Ebrard’s office declined to comment.

 The tariffs have stood in the way of getting Trump’s new North American trade deal approved by Congress, and ratified in Canada and Mexico.
-Republican senators, led by Finance Committee Chairman Chuck Grassley of Iowa, have emphasized the urgency of approving Trump’s new North American trade deal, known as the USMCA, as well as the importance of removing existing tariffs and avoiding new ones.
+Republican senators, led by Finance Committee Chairman Chuck Grassley of Iowa, have emphasized the urgency of approving USMCA, and the importance of removing existing tariffs and avoiding new ones.

+The “tariffs on steel and aluminum and our counter measures represented significant barriers to moving forward with the new Nafta agreement," Canadian Prime Minister Justin Trudeau said at a steel plant in Hamilton, Ontario in a hastily called announcement Friday.
+U.S. Vice President Mike Pence said on Twitter that he’ll meet with Trudeau in Ottawa on May 30 discuss advancing USMCA.

+U.S. business groups and some lawmakers praised the agreement, saying it would help farmers and gather momentum at home for the passage of the USMCA.

-–With assistance from Stephen Wicary, Eric Martin, Joe Richter, Margaret Talev and Jennifer Jacobs.
+–With assistance from Stephen Wicary, Eric Martin, Joe Richter, Margaret Talev, Jennifer Jacobs and Alyza Sebenius.

 To contact the reporters on this story: Jenny Leonard in Washington at jleonard67@bloomberg.net;Joe Deaux in New York at jdeaux@bloomberg.net;Josh Wingrove in Ottawa at jwingrove4@bloomberg.net

-To contact the editors responsible for this story: Luzi Ann Javier at ljavier@bloomberg.net, ;Michael Shepard at mshepard7@bloomberg.net, Sarah McGregor, Brendan Murray
+To contact the editors responsible for this story: Luzi Ann Javier at ljavier@bloomberg.net, ;Michael Shepard at mshepard7@bloomberg.net, Sarah McGregor, Chris Fournier

 For more articles like this, please visit us at bloomberg.com